hash070/MyReactDemo/ReactFrontEnd/note/ReactRouter.md

 For exp, React Router make www.hash070.top/ connected to www.hash070.top/about or www.hash070.top/archive。

 # Sounds great!
-How do I get started?
+How can I get started?

 ## Install it